Shrey327/RAG-chatbot/README.md

 # RAG Document Q&A System

 This is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and ask questions about their content.
-The system uses LangChain, ChromaDB, and OpenAI's GPT models to provide accurate answers based on the document content.
+The system uses LangChain, InMemoryVectorStore, and OpenAI's GPT models to provide accurate answers based on the document content.

 ## Features